GTA5TunersGenZ/GTA5TunersScript/README.md

 [The version that works best for this script is 7.2 which has been uploaded above.]

-1. Download cheat engine from https://www.cheatengine.org/downloads.php 7.2 works best download above.
+1. Download cheat engine from https://www.cheatengine.org/downloads.php or get 7.2 above.
 2. Download the .CT file and put it into it's own directory, not in "Downloads".
 3. Double click the *.CT after installing "Cheat Engine" then run GTA5.